Nebraska Court Records

 Individuals may request Nebraska arrest warrant records for diverse reasons, including background checks.
 Although the state has no centralized warrant check databases, local authorities provide warrant resources to the public.

 A law enforcement agency in the county where an arrest occurred or a court case is open is the first place to check for active warrants in Nebraska.
-As the executing bodies for warrants, many sheriff's offices and police departments maintain online databases that individuals can access—most frequently with a last and first name.
-For example, individuals can find outstanding arrest warrants in the City of Omaha on the Omaha Police Department's website.
+As the executing bodies for warrants, many sheriff's offices and police departments maintain online databases that individuals may access, most frequently with a last and first name.
+For example, individuals may find outstanding arrest warrants in the City of Omaha on the Omaha Police Department's website.
 Meanwhile, the Hall County and Sarpy County sheriff's departments maintain active warrant databases for curious parties.

 Another place to look up arrest warrants in Nebraska is the courthouse.
-For a statewide search, individuals can access the state judicial branch's Case Information portal.
+Individuals may access the state judicial branch's Case Information portal for a statewide search.
 One may also reach out to the clerk of the presiding court or visit the courthouse in person to utilize the public access computers for warrant checks.
 Arrest records also contain associated executed warrants.
-However, warrants and arrest records may not be used to determine the arrestee's guilt or proof of criminal involvement.
+However, warrants and arrest records may not determine the arrestee's guilt or proof of criminal involvement.

 How to Find Out If You Have a Warrant in Nebraska